mattermost/notices/README.md

 #### Do we have telemetry on individual notices?

 Yes, we track impressions and clicks on the call-to-action button for every notice ([telemetry PR](https://github.com/mattermost/mattermost-webapp/pull/6934)).

+#### Do notices interupt the onboarding flow for newly created users if they meet the trigger conditions?

+No. All existing notices are marked as read at the time of account creation so users will only see new notices that are added after their account creation date.